 What Is Type III Anodizing (Hardcoat Anodizing)?

-Type III anodizing, also known as Hardcoat/Hard Coat Anodizing or Hard Anodic Coating, is an electrochemical process that forms a dense, hard, and durable oxide layer on the surface of colored alloys, typically aluminum alloys.
-This surface treatment method usually follows military standard MIL-PRF-8625 (MIL-A-8625).
+Type 3 anodizing, also known as Hardcoat/Hard Coat Anodizing or Hard Anodic Coating, is an electrochemical process that forms a dense, hard, and durable oxide layer on the surface of cleaned alloys, typically aluminum alloys.
+This surface treatment method usually follows military standard MIL-PRF-8625 (previously called MIL-A-8625).
 Hard Coat anodizing is the thickest of the three types of anodizing.
 This type of anodizing process can form a very thick oxide layer, which enhances the performance and properties of the alloy, including surface hardness, wear resistance, electrical insulation, and corrosion resistance.

 Type III Hard Coat Anodizing Thickness